prashantasdeveloper/docuhost/docs/api.entities.Identity.IdentityAuthorizations.IdentityAuthorizations.md

 Retrieve a single Authorization Request targeting or issued by this Identity by its ID

+**`Throws`**

-**`throws`** if there is no Authorization Request with the passed ID targeting or issued by this Identity
+ if there is no Authorization Request with the passed ID targeting or issued by this Identity

 #### Parameters